Bragg's law: History

-Bragg diffraction (also referred to as the Bragg formulation of X-ray diffraction) was first proposed by Lawrence Bragg and his father, William Henry Bragg, in 1913 in response to their discovery that crystalline solids produced surprising patterns of reflected X-rays (in contrast to that of, say, a liquid).
+Bragg diffraction (also referred to as the Bragg formulation of X-ray diffraction) was first proposed by Lawrence Bragg and his father, William Henry Bragg, in 1913 after their discovery that crystalline solids produced surprising patterns of reflected X-rays (in contrast to those produced with, for instance, a liquid).
 They found that these crystals, at certain specific wavelengths and incident angles, produced intense peaks of reflected radiation.
-The derived Bragg's law is a special interpretation of Laue diffraction, where the Braggs interpreted the constructive Laue-Bragg interference in a geometric way by reflection of waves from crystal lattice planes, such that the path-difference becomes a multiple of the incident wavelength.

 Lawrence Bragg explained this result by modeling the crystal as a set of discrete parallel planes separated by a constant parameter d.
-It was proposed that the incident X-ray radiation would produce a Bragg peak if their reflections off the various planes interfered constructively.
-The interference is constructive when the phase shift is a multiple of 2π; this condition can be expressed by Bragg's law (see Bragg condition section below) and was first presented by Lawrence Bragg on 11 November 1912 to the Cambridge Philosophical Society.
-Although simple, Bragg's law confirmed the existence of real particles at the atomic scale, as well as providing a powerful new tool for studying crystals in the form of X-ray and neutron diffraction.
-Lawrence Bragg and his father, William Henry Bragg, were awarded the Nobel Prize in physics in 1915 for their work in determining crystal structures beginning with NaCl, ZnS, and diamond.
+He proposed that the incident X-ray radiation would produce a Bragg peak if reflections off the various planes interfered constructively.
+The interference is constructive when the phase difference between the wave reflected off different atomic planes is a multiple of 2π; this condition (see Bragg condition section below) was first presented by Lawrence Bragg on 11 November 1912 to the Cambridge Philosophical Society.
+Due to its simplicity, Bragg's law provided a powerful new tool for determining crystal lattices from X-ray diffraction data.
+Lawrence Bragg and his father, William Henry Bragg, were awarded the Nobel Prize in physics in 1915 for their work in solving crystal structures beginning with NaCl, ZnS, and diamond.
 They are the only father-son team to jointly win.

-The concept of Bragg diffraction applies equally to neutron diffraction and electron diffraction processes.
-Both neutron and X-ray wavelengths are comparable with inter-atomic distances (~ 150 pm) and thus are an excellent probe for this length scale.
+The concept of Bragg diffraction applies equally to neutron diffraction and approximately to electron diffraction.
+In both cases the wavelengths are comparable with inter-atomic distances (~ 150 pm).
+Many other types of matter waves have also been shown to diffract, and also light from objects with a larger ordered structure such as opals.